 3. Ritual death in a secular state: the Jain practice of Sallekhana

 PART 2 The Contested Field of Muslim Personal Law

 4. Codification of Islamic Law in South Asia, or how not to do comparative law

 5. Shari’a politics, ʿulamā and Laity Ijtihād: fields of normativity and conviviality

-6. State, religion and law: accusations, inquests and arbitration of religious conflicts in colonial India
+6. Religion, law and state policing: accusations, inquests and arbitration of religious conflicts in colonial India

 M. Raisur Rahman

 7. The mosque as juristic person: law, public order and inter-religious disputes in India

 8. Art, law and the violence of offence taking